acl-org/conference-handbook/my-project/docs/workshop.md

 3. Workshops formally sponsored by an ACL SIG but not associated with an ACL conference.
 4. Workshops that are neither formally sponsored by a SIG nor associated with an ACL conference.

+Refer to the following documents to understand the policies related to workshop organization.

 - The [ACL General Policies on Workshops](https://aclweb.org/adminwiki/index.php/ACL_General_Policies_on_Workshops) provides a set of policies that apply in general to all workshops.
 - The [ACL Policies on Conference Workshops](https://aclweb.org/adminwiki/index.php/ACL_Policies_on_Conference_Workshops) provides additional policies that govern workshops held in conjunction with ACL conferences.
 - The [ACL Policies on SIG Workshops](https://aclweb.org/adminwiki/index.php/ACL_Policies_on_SIG_Workshops) provides additional policies that govern workshops formally sponsored by ACL SIGs, whether or not they are held in conjunction with an ACL conference.